Robust In-Context Reinforcement Learning Under Reward Poisoning Attacks: Experiments

 \textbf{Hyperparameters} To pretrain DPT in the Darkroom2 setting we use the same model architecture as for the bandit setting, the context length equal to episode length $H=200$, learning rate is $\eta = 0.0001$ and train for $150$ epochs.
 For adversarial training we use the learning rate $\eta=0.00003$ for the victim and $\eta_\text{attacker}=0.03$.

-\textbf{Evaluation.} To evaluate AT-DPT we perform cross-validation with different attackers same as in the bandit setting.
+\textbf{Evaluation.} To evaluate AT-DPT we perform cross-validation with different attackers, as in the bandit setting.
 For evaluation, we present the total underlying episode reward $\sum_h \rbar_h$ in the tables.
 We report the mean and 95\% confidence interval (2$\times$SEM) across 10 different experiment replications.
 We run adversarial training for $N=400$ rounds.
-The results, seen in \Cref{tab:mdp_megatable_epse0.8}, show that AT-DPT is robust against different attackers, but only slightly better than NPG.
-Additional results can be found in the Appendix.

-The robustness displayed by NPG has been also observed by \citet{zhang2021robust} -- they find that NPG can be robust against $\varepsilon$-contamination, if the rewards generated by the adversary are bounded.
+The results, seen in \Cref{tab:mdp_megatable_epse0.8}, show that AT-DPT is robust against different attackers, with NPG coming close.
+The robustness displayed by NPG has been also observed by \citet{zhang2021robust} -- they find that NPG is robust against $\varepsilon$-contamination if the adversary rewards are bounded.
 We also observe that attacks with $\varepsilon = 0.1$ and $\varepsilon = 0.2$ are not very effective for NPG and Q-learning.

+In \Cref{tab:miniworld} we additionally show experiments from the Miniworld environment \citep{chevalier2023miniworld}, a 3D environment to evaluate visual navigation from images (25 $\times$ 25 pixels).
+We follow a similar setup as in the original DPT paper \citep{lee2023dpt}.
+The environment consists of four boxes of different colors, and one of those is chosen as the goal box, unknown to the agent.
+The agent receives a reward of $+1$ when stood next to the goal box.
+The episode is $H=250$ steps long.
+These reseults show, that similarly to the smaller environments AT-DPT is more robust to adversarial reward corruption.
+That is, there is evidence to show that the method scales to larger environments.
-The main advantage of using AT-DPT over NPG or other RL methods in these types of scenarios is that of generalization -- DPT is a meta-learner, which infers the task from a few interactions with the environment and follows an optimal policy almost immediately.
-Conversely, NPG and Q-learning are task-specific `online' learners, meaning they require interactions from the current environment to improve their policies; although not to be confused with the standard definition of online learning \citep{levine2020offline}.

-These algorithms require a few (tens/hundreds) of episodes before converging to a stable policy.
-In our experiments we trained a different NPG and Q-learning policy for each environment, although one could argue that it may be possible to use a universal task conditioned policy.
-In these settings the agent is not aware what is the current task, therefore it is unclear what it needs to conditioned on.
+The main advantage of using AT-DPT over classic algorithms in these scenarios is generalization -- DPT is a meta-learner, which infers the task from a few interactions with the environment and follows an optimal policy almost immediately.
+Conversely, NPG and Q-learning are task-specific learners -- they require interactions from the current environment to improve their policies.
+In addition, these algorithms require a few (hundreds/thousands of) episodes before converging to a stable policy.
+In our experiments we trained different NPG, Q-learning, PPO policies for each environment.
+One could argue that it is possible to use a universal policy, but the agent is unaware what the current task is, thus it is unclear what it needs to condition on.